The Xenophile Historian |

 9. Moral equivalency is a cop-out.
 It is the lazy alternative to making a judgment on an important issue, simply by saying, "This side is no better than that side."
 I'm tired of it, because there seems to be an awful lot of people these days who prefer this easy way out, rather than standing up for what they may believe is right.
 It's not an ideology so much as an anti-ideology, rejecting the idea of drawing distinctions between your beliefs and anybody else's.
 Well, let the record show that refusing to make a decision is really just another kind of decision, and it's not likely to be the best one.
 To use Edmund Burke's immortal words, "For evil to triumph all that is needed is for good men to do nothing."

 Playing the moral equivalency game has weakened us in the fight against terrorism, and the struggle will probably last longer because of it.
 We see it in movies like "Kingdom of Heaven" and "Munich," when they portray heroes and villains as having a disturbing amount of things in common.
 We see it when multiculturalists claim that all religions are equally good, or when atheists claim that all religions are equally bad.
 In the Middle East we see it when critics denounce Israel's measured response to terrorism, calling it just as bad as the random killing of innocents that terrorists are known for.
 And I have pointed out in my blog the cases where Rosie O'Donnell asserted that fundamentalist Christianity is no better than fundamentalist Islam, or the August 2007 CNN special that spent three nights comparing Jewish, Christian and Islamic terrorism.
 To hear these hysterical folks, you'd think Christians are still shooting doctors who perform abortions, or that the fighting between Catholics and Protestants in Northern Ireland could resume at any time.
-It doesn't matter that both of these forms of violence ended a decade ago, and when they were happening, the vast majority of Christians, including myself, opposed them.
+It doesn't matter that both of these forms of violence ended decades ago, and when they were happening, the vast majority of Christians, including myself, opposed them.
 As for the CNN special, it tried to put Judaism in a bad light by dwelling on four acts of Jewish terrorism for an hour, going all the way back to 1980 to find one of those acts.
 In order to appear "objective" or "impartial," media organizations like CNN have become mentally dishonest.

 "Anyone in doubt should note that the number of Jewish terrorists can be counted on one hand with a missing digit, whereas a list of Muslim terrorist names would take as long to compile as it took Yad Vashem to compile the list of Holocaust victims.
 Indeed, a Muslim terrorist list would read like a Jewish Nobel laureate list, whereas the Jewish terrorist list reads like the Muslim Nobel laureate list."--Julia Gorin